The Best Dating Apps, According To A DC Matchmaker

 “This app is both convenient and creepy.
 It is a location-based app that is so granular it tells you how many times you and a match have crossed path.”

+A top dating site among women, Bumble continues to grow in popularity.
 “I like that Bumble gives you a 24-hour clock.
 If you don’t write within those 24 hours you lose your match.
-And if the match doesn’t reply in the next 24 hours, that match also goes away.
+And if the match doesn’t reply in the next 24 hours, that match also goes away.”

 “This works similar to all the others but it gives you just a few matches a day.
 There is so much competition out there– this keeps it at a minimum.”